skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/28.png

-10. After you have done that, your screen should look like this.
-If it does, click on each file and select **Update.**
+10. After you have done that, your screen should look like this **after clicking on Model File** on the left

 .. image:: Images/31.png